 "It is the responsibility of graduate training programs in school psychology to provide students with the building blocks for 'effective practice'" (Ysseldyke, Dawson, Lehr, Reschley, Reynolds & Telzrow, 1997, p.
 6).
-Therefore, the program of preparation for endorsement shall include development of these domains of school psychology leadership in schools:
+Therefore, the program of preparation for endorsement shall include training in practices that permeate all aspects of service delivery in the following areas: